Harmonica-Men/Password-Manager/README.md

     * Two choices whether or not you wish the password to be visible during the listing?
     1. user choice is : No or Enter
 ![alt text](images/password-manager-scr07.png)
-all accounts and passwords entries are shown whit ciphered passwords.
+all accounts and passwords entries are chown whit encrypted passwords
     2. user choice is : Yes
     ![alt text](images/password-manager-scr08.png)
 all accounts and passwords entries are now chown whit there true context. (de-ciphered password)